VicenteVicente/__mdb_driver_wip/README.md

 # MillenniumDB Driver
 ---

-Here you can find the official Python driver for the [MillenniumDB server](https://github.com/MillenniumDB/MillenniumDB).
+Welcome to the official Python driver for the MillenniumDB!
+This driver allows you to easily interact with MillenniumDB directly from your Python applications.

-Check out the driver for different languages!
+For more information about the MillenniumDB server, check out the [MillenniumDB repository](https://github.com/MillenniumDB/MillenniumDB).

+Explore drivers in other languages as well:

 - [MillenniumDB driver in JavaScript](https://github.com/MillenniumDB/MillenniumDB-driver-javascript)